 Let’s think outside the box and apply some creativity to your love life with these five fresh tips!

 Some dating apps, such as Tinder and Hinge, now allow videos as part of your profile.
-But rather than creating a video that you can’t monitor traffic to, why not make your own and post it online (e.g. on YouTube as an unlisted private video that only people with the link can access)?
-A video that shows you chatting with a friend or two could show your conversation skills AND that you have friends.
+For example, a video that shows you chatting with a friend or two could show your conversation skills AND confirm that you have friends.
 (You can read more tips for creating a video here.)
-Displaying trustworthiness, authenticity and warmth are all essential factors for getting messages on dating apps!
-(Make sure it’s clear which person is you in the video, and that you have permission from your friends, and don’t be like this woman from eHarmony or end up like her on this video.)
+Displaying trustworthiness, authenticity and warmth are all essential factors for getting messages on dating apps.
+(Make sure it’s clear which person is you in the video, that you have permission from your friends, and don’t be like this woman from eHarmony or end up like her on this video.)

 2. Use social media adventurously

-People are meeting through shared interests on Twitter and Instagram.
+People are now meeting dates through shared interests on social media, including Twitter and Instagram.
 As well as connecting with like-minded people, why not try setting up a group conversation on Twitter at a set time using a hashtag like #makenewfriends or #singleschat?
 Or perhaps you want to find singles who are interested in something specific, such as science.
 Use a combination of hashtags, such as #science and #dating, and start a conversation on the definition of love or the nature of reality!

 3. Socialise creatively

 If you want to be proactive, you could create your own Facebook event, or create a Facebook group for singles in your area to chat and arrange to meet at a local cafe or pub.
 You could create a niche interest event, such as a tennis tournament for singles or a book discussion.
 Or it could be a more general “make new friends” event in your local pub.
 Advertise it honestly, saying you’re a single person wanting to break away from online dating and meet like-minded others.